 plant can grow to 30 centimetres with a flower stalk that can reach

 120 centimetres, full of yellow flowers.
-The bulbs can grow to 3,5
+The corm can grow to 3,5

 centimetres in diameter.

 The genera name means 'good or